chaws/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 ### Install Modules and Headers

 **Attention:**
-From now on, double your attention in the install steps.
+From now on, double your attention in the installation steps.
 You can crash your system.
 {: .notice_danger}